kaitsull/FijiFISH/README.md

     -    Segment based on DAPI signal from every round (to ensure registration in the z-axis)
     -    If there is a round where DAPI is not segmentable, uncheck it
 -   Threshold Type:
     -    Automatic Thresholding
     -    Manual Thresholding: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
 -   Dialation Value:
     -    Suggested Value = `3 microns`
-              -     This ensures cytoplasm (where most of the mRNA is located) is included in analysis
     -    For densly packed regions or nuclear expression only, change value to `0 microns`

 -   Segmented image is saved in an `analyzedImages` folder
 -   Segmented ROIs are saved in `analyzedTables` folder